 The WTP rain gauge is read at midnight daily.
-The WTP rain gauge has been routinely inspected since April 2009 by Hydrologic Ltd. The Met Station is also serviced by Hydrologic Ltd. The gauges are calibrated biennially.
+The Met Station rain gauge is routinely inspected and serviced by Hydrologic Ltd. The gauge is calibrated biennially.

 All documents and records are stored and maintained in the Environmental Department.

 The met data is used to compare with changes in pond storage levels, underdrainage flows, and groundwater bore levels.
 It is also used for input into the site water balance model that is used to predict the likely volume of water stored in the TSF's under different operating conditions.